Non-uniqueness of weak solutions to 2D generalized Navier-Stokes equations

 The known uniqueness results can be concisely summarized as stated in Theorem 1.3 of \cite{AC22}.
 Specifically, the findings reported in \cite{EB72,GF00,PL01} imply that any weak solution to the 2D NSE in the distributional sense, as defined in Definition \ref{A.1} below, within the (sub)critical spaces $L_{t}^{\gamma} L_{x}^{p}$ with the condition $\frac{2}{\gamma}+ \frac{2}{p} \leq 1$ for some $\gamma, p \in [1, \infty]$, is automatically the unique regular Leray-Hopf solution on $\mathbb{T}^{2}$.
 Furthermore, there also exist many uniqueness results for the 2D hyper-dissipative NSE $(\alpha>1)$, either under the gLPS condition \eqref{1.5} or subcritical spaces, such as \cite{ST98} for the one endpoint space $C_{t} L_{x}^{\frac{2}{2\alpha-1}}$, and \cite{ST03} for the Besov space $\dot{B}_{p, q}^{\frac{2}{p}+1-2 \alpha}$.

 In the super-critical space, there remains many non-uniqueness questions unsolved.
 A recent noteworthy contribution by Cheskidov and Luo \cite{AC22} has established the sharp non-uniqueness of the 2D NSE in proximity to the critical endpoint $(\gamma, p) = (2, \infty)$ within the LPS condition.
 This proof heavily relies on the exploitation of temporal intermittency in the Convex integration framework.
-Additional references \cite{AC21,ACX22} demonstrate the application of temporal intermittency to transport equations, while \cite{YLZ22,YLZZ22} explores its implications for Magneto-Hydrodynamic (MHD) equations.
-Separately, Li, Qu, Zeng and Zhang \cite{YLP22} have presented non-unique $L_{t}^{2}C_{x}$ weak solutions for the hypo-viscous NSE $(\alpha<1)$ which implies that $\alpha = 1$ is the sharp viscosity threshold for the well-posedness in the space $L_{t}^{2}C_{x}$.
-Regarding the other endpoint $(\gamma, p) = (\infty, 2)$, Luo and Qu \cite{LTP20} have established that $C_{t}L_{x}^{2}$ weak solutions lack uniqueness when $\alpha<1$.
+Additional references \cite{AC21,ACX22} demonstrate the application of temporal intermittency to transport equations, while \cite{YLZ22,YLZZ22} explores its implications for 3D Magneto-Hydrodynamic (MHD) equations.
+Separately, Li, Qu, Zeng and Zhang \cite{YLP22} have presented non-unique $L_{t}^{2}C_{x}$ weak solutions for the hypo-viscous NSE $(\alpha<1)$ in all dimensions $d\geq2$ which implies that $\alpha = 1$ is the sharp viscosity threshold for the well-posedness in the space $L_{t}^{2}C_{x}$.
+Regarding the other endpoint $(\gamma, p) = (\infty, 2)$, Luo and Qu \cite{LTP20} have established that $C_{t}L_{x}^{2}$ weak solutions lack uniqueness when $\alpha<1$ in 2D case.
 Recently, Cheskidov and Luo \cite{ACL22} proved that it is not feasible to construct non-unique $C_{t}L_{x}^{2}$ weak solutions for the 2D NSE, indicating that $\alpha = 1$ serves as the sharp viscosity threshold for well-posedness within the space $C_{t}L_{x}^{2}$.

-In summary, the current research indicates that there exist non-unique results in the super-critical space for $\alpha\leq1$.
-However, the non-unique results for $\alpha>1$ remains unknown.
+In summary, the current research indicates that there exist non-unique results in the super-critical space for 2D generalized Navier-Stokes equations $\alpha\leq1$.
+However, the non-unique results for $\alpha>1$ in 2D case remain unknown.
 In this study, we give the first non-uniqueness result in the Theorem \ref{A.2} below when $\alpha\in(1,\frac{3}{2})$.